flutter/website/src/docs/release/breaking-changes/mousetrackerannotation-requires-parameter-key.md

  }
 ```

-Three of class `MouseTracker`'s methods, `attachAnnotation`,
+Three of `MouseTracker`'s methods, `attachAnnotation`, `detachAnnotation`,
-`detachAnnotation`, and `isAnnotationAttached`, instead of taking a
+and `isAnnotationAttached`, which used to take a single parameter
-single parameter of `MouseTrackerAnnotation`, will now take a
+`MouseTrackerAnnotation annotation`, will now take a single parameter
-single parameter `LocalKey`:
+`LocalKey annotationKey`:

 ```diff
  class MouseTracker extends ChangeNotifier {